 Private First Class.
-Nichole M. Frye, 19, was assigned to Company A, 415th Civil Affairs Battalion of the Army Reserve in Kalamazoo, Mich.
+Nichole M. Frye, 19, was assigned to Company A, 415th Civil Affairs Battalion of the Army Reserve in Kalamazoo, Michigan.
 Her mother, Lisa Frye, told The Associated Press the family received a computer e-mail from her daughter about a week ago explaining some of her duties.
-She had been in Iraq only about two weeks.
+She had only been in Iraq for about two weeks.

 Like with her mother, Frye sent three e-mails to Thompson, one she received on the day of her unfortunate death.

 “Right after she left in January, before she shipped out, I got an e-mail from her that said “If I make it to heaven before you, I’ll wait for you” and it just caught me off-guard,” said Thompson.
 “Then when she got there she e-mailed and said that she was there.”